-Opportunities To Improve the Status of Gila Trout
+Opportunities to Improve the Status of Gila Trout

-Gila Trout were once widespread in the upper Gila River Basin, but have declined because of hybridization with Rainbow Trout, predation by and competition with Brown and Brook trout, and habitat degradation.
-The current distribution of Gila Trout consists of 12 populations in headwater stream habitats in New Mexico and Arizona.
-Recovery efforts are intended to ameliorate the five main threats that have and continue to contribute to the imperiled status of the Gila Trout.
-These efforts will restore the species to drainages within its historical range and ensure long-term survival of the species, as represented by each of the four known, genetically pure lineages.
+Gila Trout were once widespread in the upper Gila River Basin but have declined because of hybridization with Rainbow Trout, predation by and competition with Brown and Brook trout, and habitat degradation.
+The current distribution of Gila Trout consists of 24 populations in headwater stream habitats in New Mexico and Arizona.
+Recovery efforts are intended to ameliorate the five main threats that have and continue to contribute to the imperiled status of Gila Trout.
+These efforts will restore the species to drainages within its historical range and ensure long-term survival of the species, as represented by each of the five known, genetically pure lineages.
 Recovery of Gila Trout will serve to maintain biological diversity and restore a native faunal component of the Gila River drainage in New Mexico and Arizona.
+The Recovery Plan for Gila Trout was revised in 2022 to provide updated guidance and prioritization for species recovery actions (U.S. Fish and Wildlife Service, 2022).

 Conservation of a species that has evolved and adapted over thousands of years will be accomplished by recovery of Gila Trout.
 Restoration streams for repatriating Gila Trout are largely on lands managed by the U.S. Forest Service.
 Many of the potential restoration streams are located within Federally-designated wilderness areas.
 Proposed actions to reach recovery and protect and secure long-term population viability include 4 priorities: